kukuruza/shuffler/doc/Extending-functionality.md

 Let's say we have a property in the `properties` table, that encodes an integer angle from 0 to 359.
 However, a user may enter any number from -360 to 359.
 We would like to have a function that would bring a number to the right standard: from 0 to 359.
 The function take a angle modulo 360.
-We will call the subcommand `propertyModulo360`.
+We will call the operation `propertyModulo360`.

-1. The function modifies annotations, therefore, it will be placed into the file `dbModify.py`.
+1. The function modifies annotations, therefore, it will be placed into the file `operations/modify.py`.

-2. We change the function `add_parsers` in file `dbModify.py` by adding one line to the end of the function:
+2. We change the function `add_parsers` in file `operations/modify.py` by adding one line to the end of the function:

 ```python
 def add_parsers(subparsers):